Create a custom colour replace component

 Note that

-allows us to send a transformation directly, but we can also construct transformations using props.
-The reason behind using the former is because creating the colour replace effect will be easier this way for our use-case.
+rawTransformationlets us send a transformation directly, but we can also construct transformations using props.
+I’m using the former because it makes building the colour replace effect easier for our use case.

-Let's also take a look at how to create a separate component that will allow us to list colours and make them selectable so that selecting a colour will also update the image via the Cloudinary Image/Transform component.
-The code for this component is relatively straight forward:
+Let’s look at how to create a separate component that lists colours, makes them selectable, and updates the image via the Cloudinary Image/Transform component when a colour is clicked.
+The code for this component is fairly compact:

 // colour-component.js